-Philo’s low-cost service is just $25 per month for 60+ channels and it allows you to stream on up to 3 devices at once.
+Philo is a low-cost service with 60+ channels and allows you to stream on up to 3 devices at once.
 As a result, you may be wondering just which devices you can use with Philo.
 This service has a small but growing number of supported devices which include the Amazon Fire TV, Roku, and more.
 Here’s your complete list of Philo’s supported devices.

 You can use the Philo with all of the following devices:

 - TV streaming media players: Apple TV (4th gen and up), Amazon Fire TV (all models), Chromecast, Roku (all current models)

 - Smart TVs: Android TV (5.0 and up)

 - Mobile devices and tablets: Android (7.0 and up, Chrome browser), iOS (10.3 and up), Fire Tablets (OS 5.0 or higher)

 - Desktop browsers: Most Mac and PC browsers